Singularities of Ricci flow and diffeomorphisms: Introduction

-Whereas $\cP$ is a true system operator, $\cL$ is not, and for that reason, $\cP$ is more complicated.
-On the other hand, on solitons, $\cP$ has many nice properties: it commutes with $\cL$ (Proposition \ref{p:commPL}) and if $Y$ is an eigenvector field of $\cP$ with eigenvalue $-\lambda$, then $\nabla\, \dv_f\,(Y)$ is an eigenvector field of $\cL$ with eigenvalue $\lambda$ (Proposition \ref{p:4main0}).
-The unweighted version of $\cP$ was used implicitly by Bochner in his classical paper, \cite{B}, to show that closed manifolds with negative Ricci curvature have no Killing fields.
-Building on this the unweighted operator was later used by Bochner and Yano, \cite{BY}, to show that the isometry group of such manifolds is finite.
-The unweighted operator also arises in general relativity, \cite{Y}.
-The relationship between $\cP$ and the unweighted version, used by Bochner, mirrors the relationship between the Ornstein-Uhlenbeck operator and the Laplacian.
+(Proposition \ref{p:commPL} and Lemma \ref{l:dvastY}).
+The unweighted version of $\cP$ was used implicitly by Bochner to show that closed manifolds with negative Ricci curvature have no Killing fields and later by Bochner and Yano to show that the isometry group is finite.
+The unweighted operator also arises in general relativity and fluid dynamics.
+The weighted operator $\cP$ appears to have been largely overlooked.
+The relationship between $\cP$ and the unweighted version mirrors the relationship between the Ornstein-Uhlenbeck operator and the Laplacian.